frconor-ebook/meditations/_posts/2025-02-26-st-joseph-the-family-man.md

 We're told, "They did not understand the words that he spoke to them" (Luke 2:50).

 It is not surprising that they did not understand.
-They have been sorrowfully looking for Him for three days and then He comes out with this rather unusual statement: "Did you not know that I must be about my Father\'s business?"
+They had been sorrowfully looking for Him for three days and then He comes out with this rather unusual statement: "Did you not know that I must be about my Father\'s business?"